Welcome to this blog post about the top sights in Georgia; I unintentionally spent 14 months in this country and got to know it quite well.

 The monastery complex was founded by an Assyrian monk, Saint David Garejeli, in the 6th century BC.
 Part of the monastery was built into the side of a rock face, with several small rooms built inside.

-The moment we arrived to the monastery, the snow began to fall.
+The moment we arrived at the monastery, the snow began to fall.
 Big, thick flakes of snow.
-We entered into the center of the monastery, rock face on one side, and the remaining infrastructure surrounding us on the other sides, we felt as if we were in the center of a real life snow globe.
+We entered into the center of the monastery, rock face on one side, and the remaining infrastructure surrounding us on the other side, we felt as if we were in the center of a real-life snow globe.
 The snow came down fast and swirled around us.
 An incredibly magical moment.

 Kazbegi is in the north of Georgia, near the border with Russia, and only a 3-hour drive from Tbilisi.
+There is a good reason this is one of the top sights in Georgia.
 I grew up in Boulder, at the base of the Rocky Mountains, and I can still say that the views in Kazbegi are some of the most beautiful mountain views I’ve ever seen.

 From Stepantsminda, you can easily take several hikes around the Kazbegi mountains, but the main hike is the path through the village and up to the Gergeti Trinity Church, which sits atop a hill above the town.
 The hike was hot in July, but worth it, as it got quite cool and windy once we reached the church, and the 360 views were a deep, rich green.